PAIDiPaidThis.com

 How to pay less

-• Before agreeing to any referral, ask for a written estimate that covers the whole episode, including aftercare like an Overnight hospitalisation stay, not just the operation itself.
+• Before agreeing to any referral, ask for a written estimate that covers the whole episode, including aftercare like an overnight hospitalisation stay, not just the operation itself.

 • Ask for a written prescription for ongoing medicine and price it before buying, rather than defaulting to the practice's own charge.